How to configure CentOS/Amazon Linux for Berlioz

 Download the latest version of Vagrant from the following URL:

-Once downloaded, double-click on the MSI file to begin the installation.
+Once downloaded, double-click the MSI file to begin the installation.
 Accept the defaults, or change them as required.
 When the setup wizard is complete, click Finish and if prompted, restart Windows.

 Once installed, initialise Vagrant in a working folder, and install a Vagrant box.
 Boxes are pre-built images that eliminate the need to manually install an Operating System.
 For this tutorial, the Vagrant box is built from CentOS 7.